arny617/arny617/README.md

 - 👋 Hi, I’m @arny617
-- 👀 I’m interested in Data science and its applications in Finance
+- 👀 I’m interested in Time series analysis, Factor research and applications of Data science in Finance

 <!---